 |MAXIMUM SCORE AVAILABLE||20|

-Applicants are awarded points for the location of the proposed business based on the population sizes of B.C.’s Regional Districts.
-The applicant is required to work at the primary place of business in the proposed regional district.
+Candidates are awarded points for the location of the proposed business based on the population sizes of B.C.’s Regional Districts.
+If invited to apply, the entrepreneur is required to work at the primary place of business in the proposed regional district.

 |Population of BC Regional District||Points|